GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 This confusion is everywhere.
 Teams ship content, run paid, host webinars… and still feel stuck.
 The problem isn’t effort—it’s orchestration.
 According to Gartner, buyers spend only 17% of their time with suppliers.
 And BCG finds integrated go‑to‑market approaches materially outperform fragmented ones.
 McKinsey connects integrated GTM with significantly higher growth.

 Let’s make this simple: marketing strategy drives attention; GTM strategy turns attention into revenue by aligning who you target, how you position, which routes you use, how sales converts, and how RevOps measures—all as one system.
+That’s exactly what we deliver as a Go To Market agency and GEO agency listed among the top GEO agencies for 2026 and the best AEO agencies.

 Table of contents